North-Sea-Transition-Authority/energy-pathfinder/README.md

 Run the project and navigate to `http://localhost:8081/engedudev1/<CONTEXT_SUFFIX>/work-area`

 You will be redirected to your local fox instance for authentication, and then redirected back to your local Pathfinder instance with an active session.

+## Logging

+Pathfinder can log in either JSON or text mode.

+In order to turn on JSON logging, set the profile 'json-logging'.
+This will automatically include any MDC attributes.